-LIVE Session recordings are only viewable during the 8-week course period.
+LIVE Session recordings are only viewable while the course is open.
 Recordings will not be included in the view-only course materials made available after the course closes.

 Will I receive ongoing access to course materials after the course is over?